I have visited a lot of small churches over the last thirty years. This has caused me to form many educated opinions.

 - TIMES: They are not to be a changing.
 You should start services as close as possible to the advertised time.
 Everyone can understand a couple minutes of tardiness every now and then.
 But why would you have a specific time listed if you have no intention of beginning then?
 Punctuality is an expected character trait of mature adults.
 Like it or not, we are a time-conscious society.
 Pastor, if they are not there, start without them.
 Eventually, they will get the picture.
-Also, make sure that your service times are prominently displayed on your website, social media, and on-site signage.
+Also, be sure your service times are prominently displayed on your website, social media, and on-site signage.
 When services begin should never be a guessing game for those who are not one of your regulars.

 - DRAMA: Save it for the drama team, if you have one.
-There are many subjects which are controversial in nature, and you have plenty of valid opinions.
+There are many subjects that are controversial in nature, and you have plenty of valid opinions.
 You’ve probably got some great insights.
-But, if it’s not an essential over which someone could miss Heaven or go to Hell, then why start that fight?
+But, if it’s not an essential over which someone could miss Heaven or go to Hell, why start that fight?
 You pick them when you defend your conviction from the pulpit over these matters.
 By doing so, you’re creating division, and the author of confusion really appreciates your help.
 To give examples here would violate my own point.
 Pastor, creating a drama-free zone starts with you.
 Just preach the Word!

 - HELP: It would sure do me good to do you good.
 Let me help.
 Pastor, you need some counsel.
-My friend, neither of us know as much as we think.
+My friend, neither of us knows as much as we think.
 And there are many and sometimes better ways of accomplishing the same goals.
-Reach out for the various perspectives of a few trusted confidants who can provide you with some godly counsel.
+Reach out for the fresh perspectives of a few trusted confidants who can provide you with some godly counsel.
 Let some peers help mentor you to meet your next goal.

 Thanks for reading and for praying for this opinionated preacher.
 Even though I could say more, I’ll save it for later.
 I’ll stop in the name of love.
 We can love each other no matter what, disagree on any or all of these pointers, and still go to Heaven together.